shaojiawei07/shaojiawei07.github.io/_pages/about.md

 - Privacy-preserving federated learning for large models
 - LLM-based autonomous agents and multi-agent system

-If you are interested in joining TeleAI, please send your CV to shaojw2@chinatelecom.cn and jiawei.shao@connect.ust.hk.
+If you are interested in joining TeleAI, please send your CV to shaojw2@chinatelecom.cn.

 <!--
 - Device-edge-cloud collaborative inference